carnivuth/stereo_robot_navigation/report.md

 The algorithm implematation is done as we said through OpenCV's stereoBM class.

-We take the frames and check them (as corrupted frames can occur) and then we procede to comput the disparity.
+We take the frames and check them (as corrupted frames can occur) and then we proceed to compute the disparity.

 We cut the image to a central portion of the image of size $100x100$ to make it easier to calculate the distance.

-So we take the mean values of disparity and the distance from the chessboard in each frames, and set an alarm that will be triggered just when the value of the distance is obtained shorted then the threshold.
+So we take the mean values of the disparity and the distance from the chessboard in each frames, and set an alarm that will be triggered just when the value of the distance obtained is shorter then the threshold.

-Lastly we check the chessboard parameters obtained with the real ones and print a graph of the difference between the values.
+Lastly we compare the chessboard parameters obtained with the real ones, and print a graph of the difference between the values.

 The projects output on the STDOUT is a row with comma separated elements in the following format